langchain4j/langchain4j/docs/docs/integrations/web-search-engines/searchapi-io.md

 WebSearchResults webSearchResults = webSearchEngine.search("chatgpt");
 ```

 Without any customization, all searches default to the `google.com` domain.

 To use a different Google domain or specify different parameters in a search, you have to customize the request parameters.

-### Customizing Parameters
+### Customizing Request Parameters

 There are two ways by which you can customize the request parameters prior to a search:
 * providing a [`java.util.function.Consumer`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Consumer.html) function that will `accept(T)` a `T` of type `<Map<String, Object>> params` when you use the `SearchApiWebSearchEngine()` constructor or;
-* using an anonymous subclass that overrides the life cycle method `customizeSearchRequest(final SearchApiRequest request, final WebSearchRequest webSearchRequest)`.
+* using an anonymous subclass that overrides the life cycle method `SearchApiWebSearchEngine#customizeSearchRequest(final SearchApiRequest request, final WebSearchRequest webSearchRequest)`.